 He gives popular-level talks on a variety of historical topics and has spoken at academic conferences and seminars in the UK and abroad (Pantheon Sorbonne).
 Simon is on the Scientific Committee of the ‘European Rivers and Towns‘ initiative and he is currently working on further writing projects, having recently produced an academic article on the history of camping (for Oxoniensia) and a number of popular-level articles, including one on the Oxford suffragettes (for Limited Edition).

-He has been a regular contributor to Radio Oxford and has been involved with a number of filmed projects, including featuring in a documentary for Channel 5 (forthcoming), as well as providing advice for books and programmes on a variety of subjects.
+He has been a regular contributor to Radio Oxford and has featured in a number of televised documentaries (for Channel 4, Channel 5 and TBN), as well as providing advice for books and programmes on a variety of subjects.